yvsser1/yvsser1/README.md

 <h1 align="center">Hi There👋, I'm Yasser Dalouzi</h1>
 <h3 align="center">A passionate Full-Stack Web Developer based in Casablanca, MA</h3>

-- 🌱 I’m currently working as a web dev freelancer and continuously learning **New Web technologies and tools**
+- 🌱 I'm an ALX Software Engineering Student and continuously learning **New Web technologies and tools**

 - 🤝 Actively looking for a New Opportunities and Experiences!